 Required

-New York City Student Cyberbullying Defense Attorney
+New York City Student Cyberbullying Defense Lawyer

 Cyberbullying is essentially harassing or threatening someone online.
 It is a criminal offense in New York City which can result in fines, jail time and a permanent criminal record.
 The latter is something students need to take seriously as it can impede qualifying for financial aid and obtaining employment.